Frequently Asked Questions • FAQ

 There is no evidence that taking any specific medication leads to more severe illness or risk of death from COVID-19.

-Currently, there is no evidence that the use of ibuprofen is dangerous in the setting of COVID-19 infection.
+Currently, there is no evidence that using ibuprofen is dangerous in the setting of COVID-19 infection.

 Your Questions About Office Hours and Directions